Tarika-e-Maizbhandaria: Structure and Practice

-Tarika-e-Maizbhandari (or Qadiri Malamiah Ahmedia) is a silsila (path or way).
-Hazrat Ahmedullah (1826-1906), who was a descendant of Prophet Hazrat Muhammad (s), had established the Qadiri Malamiah Ahmedia silsila.
-Since the departure of Hazrat Ahmed Ullah in 1906, Tarika-e-Maizbhandari has continuously been spreading among its millions of devotees, which is also frequently interpreted as open tarika (open spiritual method or path).
+Tarika-e-Maizbhandaria (or Qadiria Malamiah Ahmedia) is a silsila (path or way).
+Hazrat Ahmedullah (1826-1906), who was a descendant of Prophet Hazrat Muhammad (s), had established the Qadiria Malamiah Ahmedia silsila.
+Since the departure of Hazrat Ahmed Ullah in 1906, Tarika-e-Maizbhandaria has continuously been spreading among its millions of devotees, which is also frequently interpreted as open tarika (open spiritual method or path).

-Qadiri tariqa: Qadiri tariqa is developed after the teaching of Hazrat Abdul Qadir Jillani (r) of Baghdad, Iraq.
-Qadiri tariqa uses zikr (remembrance) to purify the seven layers of soul.
+Qadiria tariqa: Qadiria tariqa is developed after the teaching of Hazrat Abdul Qadir Jillani (r) of Baghdad, Iraq.
+Qadiria tariqa uses zikr (remembrance) to purify the seven layers of soul.
 Indeed, the purification follows a complex pattern of zikr by using nafs (located at navel/umbilicus), ruh (located on under the right chest), akhfa/demagh (mind) and kalb (located under the left chest).
 The zikrs is used to purify the seven lsyers of nafs.

 For nafs-i-Ammara, the zikr is “Lailaha ilallah” [zikr/utterance for 500,000]

 For nafs-i-Lawwama, the zikr is “Allah-Hu”. [zikr/utterance for 78,000]

 For Nafs-i-mulhimah, the zikr is “Hu” [zikr/utterance for 44,000]

 For Nafs-i-mutma’inna, the zikr is “ya High-yu” [zikr/utterance for 20,000]

 For Nafs-i-Rajia, the zikr is “Wa-he-du” [zikr/utterance for 30,000]